csmith/splendid/backend/games/doyouhaveatwo/README.md

 - Audit trails
 - Undo functionality (if needed)

-Each GameEvent is sent to clients as part of GameUpdate but stored separately on the server.
+Each Event is sent to clients as part of GameUpdate but stored separately on the server.

 ## API Design